Looking for a local meditation class in Kent?

 Five points to bear in mind when looking for a class or teacher

 - The starting point is why do you want to meditate?
-Meditation can offer some broad based benefits to most practitioners.
-But many people come to meditation in order to work with quite specific issues such as, stress reduction or increasing levels of happiness and wellbeing.
+Meditation can offer some broad-based benefits to most practitioners.
+But many people come to meditation in order to work with quite specific issues such as stress reduction or increasing levels of happiness and wellbeing.
 Different forms of meditation can offer different benefits, find a method that fits your needs.
 A small amount of initial research can be very beneficial.

 - Recent research has demonstrated that the teacher delivering meditation training has a significant impact on the effect of the practice.
-Although this is widely understood in traditional meditation systems if is frequently overlooked in modern secular forms of meditation.
+Although this is widely understood in traditional meditation systems it is frequently overlooked in modern secular forms of meditation.
 Typically a good teacher should:

 - have an extensive practical experience of the meditation they are teaching, measured in several hundred hours at a very minimum